Building a Machine Learning Development Environment

 (env2) $ pip install --upgrade tensorflow

-To verify that TensorFlow has been installed correctly, run the following command.
-If it displays the GPU name and returns a tensor, it’s successful.
+To verify that TensorFlow is properly installed, run the following command.
+If it displays the GPU name and returns a tensor, the installation was successful:

 1